RE3PR/Discord-Bot/README.md

 ## 📜 License

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0, you may not use this file except in compliance with the License.